Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-starthere.markdown

 description: If you're new, please read this first
 ---

-If you have received a letter through the door then congratulations, your home/business has been selected to be part of this broadband project but we need your help. <br>
+If you have been contacted by me then congratulations, your home/business has been selected to be part of this broadband project but we need your help. <br>
 Below is infomation on the project and how we're going to achieve this.

 ## What is this project?